-The completed application packet, including all supporting documentation, must be received by the School of Nursing by the deadline for each term.
+The completed application packet, including all supporting documentation, must be received by the Office of Graduate Admissions by the deadline for each term.
 Completed applications that are received by the preferred deadline will be given priority review.
-Those applications received after the final deadline for a specific admission term will be recorded for the next available term.
-Contact the office of the School of Nursing for additional information.
+Contact the Office of Graduate Admissions with questions.
 Applicants may apply for admission any semester.
+The procedure for application consists of the following: